jasonbarry/react-dumb-store/README.md

 A small isomorphic state container for React that you can understand in 2 minutes.

+## Features

+- Works on server and client (SSR-friendly)
+- Updates to the store trigger updates to the DOM
+- Caches store values in memory
+- 0 dependencies, 2.48KB minified, 1.07KB gzipped

 ## Motivation

 All these state containers out there are such overkill.
 You need to learn all this termonology before you can even get started: actions, reducers, action creators... there's so much boilerplate (looking at you, Redux).